BuildOnViction/docs/docs/general/tomomaster.md

 # Search
 On the top of the page, you can find a search bar.
-You can use this bar to search for a Candidate or Voter by it's address.
+You can use this bar to search for a Candidate or Voter by its address.

 !!! tip
     The search will not work if your input is not an address.